-- (1) The State Controller may authorise the exercise of emergency powers if they are satisfied that; - (a) an emergency is occurring or has occurred in Tasmania and there are reasonable grounds for doing so for the purpose of; - (b) protecting persons from distress, injury or death; - (c) protecting property or the environment from damage or destruction; or - (d) on credible information, an emergency that may impact on Tasmania is occurring elsewhere in Australia. - (2) The State Controller may make an authorisation whether or not a state of emergency has been declared. - (3) An authorisation may be oral or in writing.
-If it is oral it is to be confirmed in writing as soon as is practicable. - (4) An authorisation is to describe the: - (e) general nature of the emergency to which it relates; - (f) area in respect of which it is made; - (g) emergency powers exercisable under the authorisation and by whom; - (h) date and time at which or the event on whose occurrence the authorisation takes effect; and - (i) period for which the authorisation has effect and any conditions and instructions the State Controller considers appropriate. - (5) An authorisation may not be made for a period exceeding seven (7) days. - (6) The State Controller may extend an authorisation for one or more further periods if satisfied there are reasonable grounds for doing so and the Minister consents to the extension.
+- (1) The State Controller may authorise the exercise of emergency powers if he or she is satisfied that: - a. an emergency is occurring or has occurred in Tasmania and there are reasonable grounds for doing so for the purpose of; - b. protecting persons from distress, injury or death; - c. protecting property or the environment from damage or destruction; or - d. on credible information, an emergency that may impact on Tasmania is occurring elsewhere in Australia.

+- (2) The State Controller may make an authorisation whether or not a state of emergency has been declared. - (3) An authorisation may be oral or in writing.
+If it is oral it is to be confirmed in writing as soon as is practicable. - (4) An authorisation is to describe the: - a. general nature of the emergency to which it relates; - b. area in respect of which it is made; - c. emergency powers exercisable under the authorisation and by whom; - d. date and time at which or the event on whose occurrence the authorisation takes effect; and - e. period for which the authorisation has effect and any conditions and instructions the State Controller considers appropriate. - (5) An authorisation may not be made for a period exceeding seven (7) days. - (6) The State Controller may extend an authorisation for one or more further periods if satisfied there are reasonable grounds for doing so and the Minister consents to the extension.